-BSU has a relationship with XacBank, and all staff will be required to open an account into which salary will be paid into twice a month (see 4.9 - Financial and Accounting Procedures).
+BSU has a relationship with XacBank, and all staff will be required to open an account into which salary will be paid into twice a month.
 Transferring money back to international or UK accounts will incur a charge which differs depending on the bank involved.
 Additional bank cards can be requested for dependent spouses.
-In families where both spouses are working, the Bank will require two separate accounts be opened.
+In families where both spouses are working, the Bank may require two separate accounts be opened.

 We recommend that you download the E-Barimt app.
 All formal receipts in Mongolia come with a QR code at the bottom which can be scanned to the app and a percentage of each receipt will be credited to your E-Barimt account, this is then credited to your bank account on a quarterly basis.
 A 'draw' also takes place each quarter with the prize being given on presentation of the winning 'receipt'.
-If you do not wish to avail yourself of the scheme, then please pass your receipts on to your AT or other local colleagues who will be very grateful to receive them.
+If you do not wish to avail yourself of the scheme, then please pass your receipts on to your Assistant Teacher or other local colleagues who will be grateful to receive them.